openhab/openhab-addons/bundles/org.openhab.binding.surepetcare/README.md

 ## Manual configuration

 ### Things configuration

-If you use the label parameter (after the @ sign) you then have these things grouped in single tabs on PaperUI Control.

 ```
 Bridge surepetcare:bridge:bridge1 "Demo API Bridge" @ "SurePetcare" [ username="<USERNAME>", password="<PASSWORD>", refreshIntervalTopology=36000, refreshIntervalStatus=300 ]